Re-trial starts for 2021 RAXX nightclub fatal shooting case

 Allen was breaking up a fight, when Campbell allegedly fired a gun.
 Campbell is being tried as an adult for second-degree murder.

 On Tuesday, Campbell sat in the courtroom in front of a judge as 12 potential jurors were being selected.
-Clayton hoping they have all jurors seated and begin opening statements Wednesday.
+Clayton said opening statements will begin Wednesday.

 This is not the first time the courts have heard of Campbell's case.